rttist/docs/docs/en/configuration/configuration.md

         "logLevel": "Warning"
     }
     ```
 2. or create file `reflect.config.js` with `default` export.
     Exported value can be config object directly or Promise resolved to config object.

+    > To use async config (JS config exporting Promise) you have to install package `deasync`, because TS compiler does not allow async operations.

     ```javascript
     module.exports.default = {
         metadata: {